davidschober/recipes/index.md

 * Turn to simmer and cook for at least 2 hrs.
 * Remove the meat and serve separately with pasta topped with sauce

+## Vegetarian Gravy
+### Ingredients

+* 1/2 cup vegetable oil (we use olive oil)
+* 1/3 cup chopped onion
+* 5 cloves garlic, minced
+* 1/2 cup all-purpose flour (use all-purpose gluten free if needed)
+* 4 t. nutritional yeast
+* 4 T. light soy sauce (use coconut aminos, tamari, or liquid aminos for gluten free)
+* 2 cups vegetable broth (we usually need a bit more)
+* 1/2 t dried sage
+* 1/2 t salt
+* 1/4 t ground black pepper

+### Directions

+* Heat oil in a medium saucepan over medium heat.
+* Saute onion and garlic until soft and translucent, about 5 minutes
+* Stir in flour, nutritional yeast, and soy sauce to form a smooth paste
+* Gradually whisk in the broth
+* Season with sage, salt, pepper
+* Bring to a boil
+* Reduce heat and simmer, stirring constantly about 8-10 minutes, or until thickened.

+### Notes

+Originally from allrecipes.com

 ## Wild Mushroom Ragu
 WILD MUSHROOM RAGÃ™